-Other receivables, net primarily consist of receivables due from product sponsors and others, miscellaneous receivables and short-term secured loans to clients.
+Other receivables, net primarily consist of receivables due from product sponsors and others and miscellaneous receivables.
 An allowance for credit losses is recorded at inception using estimates and assumptions based on historical experience, current facts and other factors.
 Management monitors the adequacy of these estimates through periodic evaluations against actual trends experienced.